NSA AWARD FOR THE BEST SCIENTIFIC CYBERSECURITY PAPER

 Author’s version of the paper publicly available here.

-About the Paper Competition
+About the 1st Annual Paper Competition

 The NSA Science of Security paper competition was created to help broaden the scientific foundations of cybersecurity needed in the development of systems that are resilient to cyber attacks.
 The best paper award recognizes the outstanding efforts of researchers who advance the science of cybersecurity in recently published work, and provides examples of high quality work that others can use to shape their research and publications.
 The 44 nominated papers were reviewed by a distinguished group of experts from academia and industry, led by officials from NSA’s Research Directorate.
-Details on the competition can be found here.